streamlink/streamlink-twitch-gui-wiki/Installation.md

 ### Windows installer

-An installer on Windows is available.
+A Windows installer is available on the [Github releases page][streamlink-twitch-gui-releases].
 Automated upgrades are being worked on.

+*Please note that the [Visual C++ Redistributable package][vc-redist] needs to be installed on systems using a Windows version prior to 10.*

 ### Packages